 A Weekly Podcast Worth Subscribing To

 If you grew up on the X-Men, you’ll likely dig this podcast.
-They start at the very beginning in Episode 1: The Strangest Podcast of Them All and are just now breaching the 1990’s with Episode 143: Seduction of the Innocent.
+They start at the very beginning in Episode 1: The Strangest Podcast of Them All and are now well into the 1990’s with Episode 268!
 And they’re awesome about letting you know when you can find the issues they’re covering on Marvel Unlimited so you can read along – which I particularly love.

 Jay and Miles X-Plain the X-Men releases weekly on Sundays and there is a MASSIVE backlog plus visual companions to each episode, extras like video reviews of current X-books (thanks to a Patreon milestone), and merchandise (my personal favorite being the “Probably a Summers Brother” shirt!).